srisarya/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

 # Part 1: Reads to reference genome and gene predictions
 ## 1. Introduction

 [Cheap sequencing](https://www.genome.gov/sequencingcosts/) has created the opportunity to perform molecular-genetic analyses on just about anything.
 Traditional genetic model organisms benefit from years of efforts by expert genome assemblers, gene predictors, and curators.
 They have created most of the prerequisites for genomic analyses.
 In contrast, genomic resources are much more limited for those working on "emerging" model organisms or other species.
-These new organisms includes most crops, animals and plant pest species, many pathogens, and major models for ecology & evolution.
+These new organisms include most crops, animals and plant pest species, many pathogens, and major models for ecology & evolution.

 The steps below are meant to provide some ideas that can help obtaining a reference genome and a reference geneset of sufficient quality for many analyses.
 They are based on (and updated from) work we did for the [fire ant genome](https://www.pnas.org/content/108/14/5679.long "The genome of the fire ant Solenopsis invicta")[1].

 The dataset that you will use represents ~0.5% of the fire ant genome.
 This enables us to perform a toy/sandbox version of all analyses within a much shorter amount of time than would normally be required.
 For real projects, much more sophisticated approaches are needed!
+You can ask about these in the workshop, or on the forum.

 During this series of practicals, we will: